SF60 Super Compost / Soil Improver Detailed Product Q&A

 Is SF60 a fertiliser?

-It depends how you define and use the word.
+It depends on how you define and use the word!
 A fertiliser is defined in the dictionary as a chemical or natural substance added to soil or land to increase its fertility.
-On this basis, SF60 it is a fertiliser - it a natural substance that contains both maco and trace minerals (NPK, Ca, etc) and it is designed to improve fertility - plant growth.
+On this basis, SF60 it is a fertiliser - it a natural substance that contains both maco and microminerals (NPK, Ca, etc) and it is designed to improve fertility - plant growth.
 (Note: typically NKP/TM are around 5% of content and in 'slow release' form) ie they are released in soluble forms as part of microbes breaking down more complex materials).

 However the term "fertiliser product" is defined and certified under EU/UK law.
 They are currently defined as chemicals, typically containing 10-30% NPKs and the chemicals are usually soluble 'fast release' forms.
 We are not allowed to call SF60 a fertiliser product.
 Things are about to change!
 The EU/UK law has an amendment pending to include a wider definition that includes organic fertilisers.
 Subject to passing through to law and SF60 undergoing EU testing, it would fall into revised wider EU definition as a fertiliser.

-The basic rule of plant growth and fertilisation is 'what you take out has to be replaced'.
-Heavy cropping plots (eg vegetables) and container plants will take NPK nutrients from the soil/SF60.
-It does appear SF60 helps microbes pull more NPK from the soil, but you may still have to replenish ie add NPKs (organic or inorganic) at some stage.
+The underlying basis for plant growth and fertilisation is 'you need to replace what you take away'.
+Heavy cropping plots (eg vegetables) and container plants will take NPK nutrients from the soil and SF60.
+Once fully depleted, you will have to replenish ie add NPKs nutrients back to the soil.

 How is SF60 different to biochar, enriched biochar and activated biochar?